Gluten free chocolate chips cookies are my tribute to the more traditional version of this iconic US recipe.

 These gluten free chocolate chips cookies are made with fresh, organic mountain milk butter.
 This high quality ingredient gives a fragrance and a unique texture to the dough.
-The gluten-free brown and corn flours give a particular lightness.
-You can replace these flours with other unrefined flours of your preference.
+The gluten-free brown rice flour and corn flours give a particular lightness.

 Serves: about 10/12 cookies